frictionlessdata/datapackage/patterns/README.md

    with the values specified at the resource level appearing in the same order *after* those specified at the field level.

-2. A field with an `enum` constraint or an `encoding` property MAY have an `ordered` property that MUST be a boolean.
-A value of `true` indicates that the field should be treated as having an ordinal scale of measurement, with the ordering given by the order of the field's `enum` array or by the lexical order of the `encoding` object's keys, with the latter taking precedence.
-Fields without an `enum` constraint or an `encoding` property or for which the encoding object's keys do not include all values observed in the data (excluding any values specified in either the field level or resource level `missingValues` property) SHOULD NOT have an `ordered` property since in that case the correct ordering of the data is ambiguous.
+2. A field with an `enum` constraint or an `enumLabels` property MAY have an `enumOrdered` property that MUST be a boolean.
+A value of `true` indicates that the field should be treated as having an ordinal scale of measurement, with the ordering given by the order of the field's `enum` array or by the lexical order of the `enumLabels` object's keys, with the latter taking precedence.
+Fields without an `enum` constraint or an `enumLabels` property or for which the `enumLabels` keys do not include all values observed in the data (excluding any values specified in either the field level or resource level `missingValues` property) MUST NOT have an `enumOrdered` property since in that case the correct ordering of the data is ambiguous.
-   The absence of an `ordered` property MUST NOT be taken to imply `ordered: false`.
+   The absence of an `enumOrdered` property MUST NOT be taken to imply `enumOrdered: false`.

-3. A field MAY have an `encoding` property that MUST be an object.
+3. A field MAY have an `enumLabels` property that MUST be an object.
 This property SHOULD be used to indicate how the values in the data (represented by the object's keys) are to be labeled or translated (represented by the corresponding value).
-The object's keys MAY include values that do not appear in the data and MAY omit some values that do appear in the data.
+As required by the JSON format, the object's keys must be listed as strings (i.e., wrapped in double quotes).
+The keys MAY include values that do not appear in the data and MAY omit some values that do appear in the data.
 For clarity and to avoid unintentional loss of information, the object's values SHOULD be unique.

 ### Suggested implementations